gilt/kairos/README.md

 and the relativeTo field can be a named time, the beginsAt or endsAt times, or a Date, Unix timestamp, or Date-constructable string.

+If relativeTo is not provided, its default is the beginsAt time.

 ### Muting

 The frame can be muted or unmuted, which toggles whether tick events are